 Horacio is a member of the faculty of Lawrence University and the Music Institute of Chicago, and the author of the cello adaptation of the famous work Exercises in Various Combinations of Double-Stops, by renowned pedagogue Dr. Roland Vamos.
 His long and passionate involvement with cello teaching started at Venezuelan El Sistema, and his activities as a teacher have included holding faculty positions at the University of Michigan’s String Preparatory Academy, the Universidad de Los Andes (Venezuela) and El Sistema’s Latin American Cello Academy (Venezuela).
-He has presented master classes at Juilliard, Michigan, Oberlin, El Sistema’s Latin-American Cello Academy (Venezuela), and the Universidad Nacional de Colombia.
+He has presented master classes at Juilliard, Michigan, Oberlin, Bloomington, El Sistema’s Latin-American Cello Academy (Venezuela), and the Universidad Nacional de Colombia.
 His artist faculty appointments have included Center Stage Strings (University of Michigan), Encore Chamber Orchestra (University of Cincinnati), Festival InternacioUNAL de Violoncello (Colombia), Festival del Nuevo Mundo (Venezuela), and Conservatorio Andino Itinerante (Ecuador).

 As a chamber musician and recitalist Contreras has performed at festivals and on concert series in the United States, France, Venezuela, Argentina, Colombia, Costa Rica and the Caribbean islands.
 His chamber music collaborations have included performances with musicians from the Chamber Music Society of Lincoln Center and faculty members of leading conservatoires and schools of music such as Geneva, Lausanne, Oberlin, and the University of Michigan.
 His active interest in new music has resulted in collaborations with relevant composers including Bright Sheng, Steven Mackey, Derek Bermel, Paul Desenne and Ricardo Lorenz.
 As a former member of the new music group Khemia Ensemble he was in residency at Michigan, Tufts, the Avaloch Farm Music Institute, Universidad Nacional de Cordoba (Argentina) and Universidad Nacional de Colombia.
 He is currently a member of the Reverón Piano Trio, with which he has performed concerts at Louisiana State University, New Mexico State University, and the Aruba Symphony Festival.